Village Projects and Construction

-- Secure land for locating new UV and chlorine water treatment plant and storage reservoir – Complete
+- Secure land for locating new UV and chlorine water treatment plant and storage reservoir – Completed in 2016

-- Begin construction of twinning of the supply line – June 2017
+- Construction of twinning of the supply line – Completed in 2017

-- Complete construction and commissioning of water treatment plant and storage reservoir – Spring 2018
+- Construction of a new water treatment plant and storage reservoir – Completed December 2020